catafest/colab_google/README.md

   catafest_058.ipynb - YOLOv9 with GELAN-C model on colab notebook.

-  catafest_059.ipynb - using Tacotron 2 and WaveGlow model with the basic example, second part is not finised - mayba a bug.
+  catafest_059.ipynb - using Tacotron 2 and WaveGlow model with the basic example, the second part is not finised - mayba a bug.

   catafest_060.ipynb - get data from NASA satellite named MERRA2, see https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2.

   catafest_061.ipynb - intro in quantum circuits with qiskit and IBM Quantum Platform, you need a token to use it.

-  catafest_062.ipynb - intro with mistralai , simple test.
+  catafest_062.ipynb - intro with mistralai, simple test.

+  catafest_063.ipynb - simple example with gradio python package on colab notebook.